top of page

 Leaning towards Pisa

 Our cultural immersion continued with a train ride to Pisa, where the Leaning Tower awaited.
-The Piazza dei Miracoli was as stunning as anticipated, though my son’s disappointment at being too young to climb the tower was palpable.
+The Piazza dei Miracoli was as stunning as anticipated, though my son’s disappointment at being too young (children must be at least 8 years old) to climb the tower was palpable.
 Still, the beauty of the area soothed any fleeting sadness.

 Culinary Farewell in Florence